vmereau/ValouBox-Server/README.md

 Features:
  - PostgreSQL database with TypeORM and migrations
- - transaction interceptor to have 1 database transaction per endpoint call
+ - transaction interceptor to have 1 database transaction per endpoint call for REST API
+ - GraphQL integration with queries, mutations and subscriptions

 ## Installation